We earn commissions if you shop through the links below. Read more

 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You should determine what type of art you want to offer.
-You may decide to display a variety of artwork or specialize in something like Impressionist paintings.
-You could also offer art-related small gift items to increase your revenue.
+It may be a variety of artwork or you can specialize in something like Impressionist paintings.
+To increase your revenue, you could also offer art-related small gift items.

 Prices vary widely, mainly depending on the artist’s reputation.
 Prices and commissions will be negotiated between you and the artist, but your commission should be at least 50%.
 After other expenses, you should aim for a profit margin of about 20%.